lewishowles/components/src/components/interaction/link-tag/link-tag.md

 An icon to display at the start or end of a link.

-The icon is implemented using `<component :is="...">`, allowing the link to use icons it doesn't explicitly import.
-To be used in this way, the icon must be globally registered.
-You can find [the list of available icons in this project](/src/components/icon/icon.md), or you can use one that is globally registered in your project.
+Built-in library icons can be used by name.
+You can find [the list of available icons in this project](/src/components/icon/icon.md).
+Custom icon names must refer to components registered by the consuming app.

 _Note that `start` and `end` depend on the current document direction._